clintonjwang/clintonjwang.github.io/_pages/puzzles/agi/solution.md

     </tr>
   </table>

-  <p>Take the corresponding letter and increment its ASCII representation by this amount to yield "AUTOMAGICA_ GRADIEN_ IMPROVEMENTS".
-Take the starting values of the NaN plots and multiply them by 10 to arrive at the ASCII values of the missing characters ("L" and "T"), yielding the final answer.</p>
+  <p>Take the corresponding letter and increment its ASCII representation by this amount to yield "AUTOMAGICAL GRADIENT IMPROVEMENTS".</p>

   <div class="solution-buttons">
     <a href="{{ site.baseurl }}/puzzles/agi" class="puzzle-button back-button">Back to Puzzle</a>